 - Racism/sexism/ageism/ableism/other nasty isms discouraged.

-- Please wait one year between submissions—we keep a really low cap on subs so we can write quality feedback.
-We’d like to share that love with as many people as possible.
+- Please wait one year between submissions—we keep a really low cap on subs so we can write quality feedback & would like to share that love with as many people as possible.
 Multiple & repeat submissions within a 1-year span will not receive responses.

 Stuff we’re supposed to tell you: